-Jan Lauwers is an artist who works in just about every medium.
-Over the last thirty years he has become best known for his pioneering work for the stage with Needcompany, which was founded in Brussels in 1986.
-In the course of this period he has also built up a substantial body of art work which has been shown at BOZAR (Brussels) and McaM (Shanghai) among other places.
-From 2009 until 2014 Needcompany was artist-in-residence at the Burgtheater in Vienna.
-Jan Lauwers was awarded the ‘Decoration of Honour in Gold for Services to the Republic of Austria’ in 2012.
-In 2014, he was rewarded with the ‘Golden Lion Lifetime Achievement Award’ at the Venice Biennale.
+Jan Lauwers (Antwerp, born 1957) is an artist who works in just about every medium.
+Over the past 30 years, he has become best known for his pioneering work for the stage with Needcompany, which he cofounded in Brussels in 1986.
+In the course of this period, he has also built up a substantial body of art work, which has been shown at BOZAR (Brussels) and McaM (Shanghai), among other places.
+From 2009 until 2014, Needcompany was artist-in-residence at the Burgtheater in Vienna.
+Jan Lauwers was awarded the 'Decoration of Honour in Gold for Services to the Republic of Austria' in 2012.
+In 2014, he was awarded with the 'Golden Lion Lifetime Achievement Award' at the Venice Biennale.
 He is the first Belgian to receive this prize in the theatre category.

-Jan Lauwers studied painting at the Academy of Art in Ghent.
-At the end of 1979 he gathered round him a number of people to form the Epigonenensemble.
-In 1981 this group was transformed into the Epigonentheater zlv collective which took the theatre world by surprise with its six stage productions.
-In this way Jan Lauwers took his place in the movement for radical change in Flanders in the early 80s, and also made his international breakthrough.
+Lauwers studied painting at the Academy of Art in Ghent.
+At the end of 1979, he gathered around him a number of people to form the Epigonenensemble.
+In 1981, this group was transformed into the Epigonentheater zlv collective, which took the theatre world by surprise with its six stage productions.
+In this way, Lauwers took his place in the movement for radical change in Flemish and European theatre in the early 1980s - which would come to be called the Flemish New Wave - and also made his international breakthrough.
 Epigonentheater zlv presented direct, concrete, highly visual theatre that used music and language as structuring elements.

 Directing, set design, stage adaptation: Jan Lauwers

 Based on the novel "War and Turpentine" by Stefan Hertmans, published by Harvill Secker